fubralimited/cobbler-api-php-client/README.md

 PHP client to interface with the Cobbler API.

 1. Installation
 	- cp settings.sample.php settings.php
  	- Edit settings.php and set up the parameters

+2. Usage
+	- Look the example.php file